 Let’s look at common mistakes new vegans make that are the cause of feeling ill after going vegan:

 - They don’t eat enough calories because they forget that animal products are more calories dense and, therefore, they must consume more plants to get their daily required amount of calories.
 It often happens that new vegans find themselves hungry and blame it on their new diet when it’s their own fault that they starved themselves.
 Eating a handful of nuts and a bit of rice is not sustainable.

 - They live on heavily processed vegan foods such as meats, cheeses and hamburgers.
 Those products are there to help you transition easily away from eating actual animals, not to replace all foods with them.
 Eating chocolate, pizzas, fries and Beyond Burger meats, instead of dairy, egg and meat products, does not mean you are eating better.

-- They did not learn where to get B12 from (supplement), or how to get the sufficient amount of Omega-3 (flax seeds, walnuts) and Vitamin D (sun, mushrooms and supplements).
+- They did not learn where to get B12 from (supplement), or how to get a sufficient amount of Omega-3 (flax seeds, walnuts) and Vitamin D (sun, mushrooms and supplements).
 Yes, you have enough B12 in you for the next 3 years after you quit eating animals, but you need to swallow a pill or two every week, as well as eating seeds and nuts to get Omega-3 and getting enough sun exposure – or taking supplements if you want to avoid cancer – to receive Vitamin D that we are all lacking – yes, even non-vegans.

 - They mentally convince themselves of lacking energy and losing strength now that they don’t eat animal products and, naturally, they see this in real life.
 If you go into this lifestyle with a bad attitude and with doubts, you will probably convince yourself, sooner or later, that you don’t feel good and that your body needs more protein (which every single plant has).
 I have seen this happen way too many times to think it’s not important.
 It really, really is.
 A positive attitude makes the whole experience better.

 You need to know where you are when it comes to your health.
 Get yearly checkups, go to the dentist, and go take a blood test, do everything that you can to know where you are.
 Medicine is here to help you and tell you what you need to know.

 I also want to remind you that your body will go through a detox once you stop eating animal products, so you will feel weird for a few weeks – or even months – because your body will be getting rid of all the bad stuff and will be upgrading itself.
 That’s normal so give it time; every vegan has gone through some type of changes in their body once they went vegan.